 Oxygen consumption was performed polarographically using an Oxygraph-2k.
 0.5 or 1 mg of mouse liver or kidney mitochondria in two ml of buffer medium for normoxic or anoxic experiments, respectively; 0.25 mg of brain mitochondria per two ml of medium.
 Mitochondria were suspended in 2 ml incubation medium, the composition of which was identical to that for $\Delta\Psi{mt}$ determination.
-Experiments were performed at 37 °C. Oxygen concentration (μM) and oxygen flux (pmol·s -1·mg -1; negative time derivative of oxygen concentration, divided by mitochondrial mass per volume and corrected for instrumental background oxygen flux arising from oxygen consumption of the oxygen sensor and backdiffusion into the chamber) were recorded using DatLab software (Oroboros Instruments).
+Experiments were performed at 37 °C. Oxygen concentration (μ M) and oxygen flux (pmol·s -1·mg -1; negative time derivative of oxygen concentration, divided by mitochondrial mass per volume and corrected for instrumental background oxygen flux arising from oxygen consumption of the oxygen sensor and back-diffusion into the chamber) were recorded using DatLab software (Oroboros Instruments).

 4.5.
-Determination of NADH autofluorescence in isolated mitochondria
+Determination of NADH autofluorescence in isolated mitochondria excitation and emission wavelengths, respectively.

-NADH autofluorescence was measured using two different instruments: (1) Hitachi F-7000 fluorescence spectrophotometer, and (2) the NADH-Module of the NextGen-O2k (Oroboros Instruments).
-NADH measurements were performed in a Hitachi F-7000 fluorescence spectrophotometer at a 5 Hz acquisition rate, using 340 and 435 nm excitation and emission wavelengths, respectively.
 The NextGen-O2k allows simultaneous measurement of oxygen consumption and NADH autofluorescence, incorporating an ultraviolet (UV) LED with an excitation wavelength of 365 nm and an integrated spectrometer which records a wavelength range between 450 and 590 nm.
 The light intensity of the LED was set to 10 mA.
-0.5 mg of mouse liver, kidney, brain, 0.25 mg of mouse heart mitochondria were suspended in 2 ml incubation medium, the composition of which was identical to that for $\Delta\Psi{\rm mt}$ determination, as described in [32].
+0.5 mg of mouse liver, kidney, brain, 0.25 mg of mouse heart mitochondria were suspended in 2 ml incubation medium, the composition of which was identical to that for $\Delta\Psi{mt}$ determination, as described in [32].
 Experiments were performed at 37 °C.